 Secondly, we have the labor costs.
 This one falls under internal costs.
 However, it does not have that much impact on the final cost.
 Some manufacturers do save money in this regard.
 They do it by operating in a region where the labor costs are not that much.
 So, this does not really fall under fixed costs either.

 One thing that is under fixed costs is the sales tax.
-For making a profit, the manufacturers must include the tax into the cost to make a car.
+For making a profit, the manufacturers must include the tax in the cost to make a car.
 And this margin will help to determine the final cost of the car.

 Usually, the more cars the dealership carries, the more money the manufacturer has to spend.
 This thing does not depend on the size of the car, though.
 A small car will generally have the same dealership as a large car as long as it does not have a higher price.